5T33Z0/Clover-Crate/ACPI/README.md

 #### FixTMR

-Removes the interrupt from the _TMR timer in the same way.
+Removes the interrupt from the `_TMR` timer in the same way.
 It is no longer used on newer Macs but on Ivy Bridge it is still required to resolve IRQ conflicts so sound works (combine with `FixHPET`, `FixIPIC`, and `FixRTC`).

+**OpenCore** equivalent: Generate `SSDT-HPET` and IRQ fixes using SSDTTime

 #### FixUSB